HM Prison Ford: Third commission as HMS Peregrine (1950-1958)

+On 1 February 1950, RNAS Ford recommissioned as HMS Peregrine the commanding officer was Captain H.C.P.
+Sears, RN.
+Flying operations resumed the following month.
+The first unit to be based at the station was 703 Naval Air Squadron, a Service Trials Unit, which flew in on 19 April after relocating from RNAS Lee-on-Solent, it bought with it a representative range of front-line aircraft then in service.

 Prison recent history

 The prison has been criticised for its lax security – especially after 70 people, including three murderers serving the last three years of their sentences, absconded in 2006 alone.

 In March 2009, the prison's own Independent Monitoring Board issued a report stating that an outdated CCTV security system and a staffing shortage were contributing to burglars breaking into the jail to steal equipment from workshops.
 The report also found that drugs, alcohol and mobile phones were being smuggled into the prison for inmates.
 Two months later, an inspection report from His Majesty's Chief Inspector of Prisons found that inmates were leaving the prison complex at night to acquire alcohol.
 The report also stated that the prison was underperforming in preparing inmates for resettlement on release.
 In October 2009, an investigation was launched after it emerged that a prisoner at Ford had been able to remove documents from a disused office in the prison complex.

 In July 2010, managers of Ford Prison had to apologise after Muslim prisoners at the jail were served burgers containing pork.
 20 Muslim inmates were served the non-halal food before they noticed that the packaging for the burgers listed pork as an ingredient.